statup-github/rstudio_with_latex_statup/README.md

 # rstudio_with_latex_statup

-RStudio server with a texlive installation
+RStudio server with a full texlive installation